dhardestylewis/terrain_aggregator/README_LONG.md

 Aggregation on a small-country scale takes at most 15 days compute time back-to-front, or about 3000 node-hours of computational time.

-# Typical engineering analysis workflow using terrain data
+# Typical engineering workflow using terrain data

 The typical engineering analysis in 2022 using terrain data involves some very common preprocessing steps, detailed below.